aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.

-Last update: Thu May  7 07:35:43 2026
+Last update: Fri May  8 06:25:46 2026

 ### Let's play! 🎮